barryceelen/SublimeClaude/README.md

 ## Privacy & Legal

 Note that this package interacts directly with the Anthropic Claude API.
-The code that you share with the API, eg. by sharing it in a chat, will be sent to Anthropic's servers.
+All code that you share via the API, e.g. by including it in a chat, will be sent to Anthropic's servers.
 For information about Anthropic's privacy practices, data processing, and legal compliance, please visit the [Privacy & Legal documentation](https://support.anthropic.com/en/collections/4078534-privacy-legal).

 ## Credits